 Freeports (duty-free warehouses) are growing in popularity, due to their tax advantages, confidentiality, and ability to store large pieces, but collectors should also consider risks posed by these locations.
 Many freeports are located adjacent to airports or seaports, which could potentially increase the risk of terrorism, vibration due to low-flying aircraft, and floods or water damage due to the close proximity of a water mass.
 They also typically hold a large amount of very valuable art in one place, so collectors should consider aggregation exposure, and while confidentiality is a perceived benefit, freeport owners don’t have to disclose what other goods are being kept at the facility in addition to art.
 If that makes you a little uncomfortable, consider using a different fine art storage facility.

-If you need recommendations for safe and secure art storage, contact your insurance agent or broker.
+If you need recommendations for safe and secure art storage, contact your insurance broker.